semanticdata/forgetful-notes/content/Tutorials/Adding Prettier to Node.md

 ---
 title: Add Prettier to Your Node Project
-description: How to add and use Prettier on your Node based project.
+description: Set up automatic code formatting in Node.js projects using Prettier.
 date: 2024-07-01
+difficulty: Beginner
 compartir: true
 category: Tutorials
 tags: [tutorial]
 ---

-[Prettier](https://prettier.io/) is an opinionated code formatter that automatically enforces consistent style rules for code, reducing formatting errors and improving readability.

 Maintaining consistent code style across a project can be challenging, especially when working in a team.
 Enter [Prettier](https://prettier.io/), an opinionated code formatter that automatically formats your code to ensure consistency.

-Let's explore how to add it to our node-based projects.
+## What You'll Build/Achieve

+You'll configure Prettier to automatically format your Node.js project code, ensuring consistent style across your entire codebase with simple npm commands.

+## Prerequisites

+- Node.js installed on your system
+- An existing Node.js project with `package.json`

-## Installation
+## 1. Install Prettier

-First, install Prettier locally:
+Install Prettier as a development dependency:

 ```shell
 npm install --save-dev --save-exact prettier
 ```

-Then, create an empty configuration file to let code editors and other tools know you are using Prettier:
+## 2. Create Configuration File

+Create an empty configuration file:

 ```shell
 node --eval "fs.writeFileSync('.prettierrc','{}\n')"
 ```

-Alternatively, if you want an example, here's one I use:
+Or create a custom configuration file:

 ```json title=".prettierrc"
 {